-Childlife received thirtyone complaints during 2021/2022 regarding its fundraising.
-All complaints were investigated thoroughly and fairly in keeping with the Code of Fundraising Practice.
+Childlife received ninety-five complaints during 2022/2023 regarding its fundraising.
+All complaints were investigated thoroughly and fairly in keeping with the Fundraising Regulator Code of Practice.
 Childlife regularly reviews any lessons to be learnt to help with future fundraising activity.
 None of the complaints were of a nature serious enough to require Trustees to inform the Charity Commission or Fundraising Regulator.
-There have not been any compliance issues with either Childlife or any other agencies that we have employed in 2021/22.
+There have not been any compliance issues with either Childlife or any other agencies that we have employed in 2022/23.